 Construction stage Inspection items 2 After blasting/grinding/cleaning and prior to coating, a visual inspection of the prepared surface shall be carried out.
-On completion of blasting and cleaning and prior to the application of the first coat of the system, the steel surface shall be tested for levels of remaining soluble salts in at least one location per block. monitored and recorded during the coating Inspection to be performed of the steps is mentioned in table 1.
-The surface temperature, the relative humidity and the dew point shall be monitored and recorded during the coating application and curing.
+On completion of blasting and cleaning and prior to the application of the first coat of the system, the steel surface shall be tested for levels of remaining soluble salts in at least one location per block. monitored and recorded during the coating The surface temperature, the relative humidity and the dew point shall be monitored and recorded during the coating application and curing.
 Inspection to be performed of the steps in the coating application process mentioned in table 1.
-DFT measurements shall be taken to prove that the coating has been applied to the thickness as specified.
+5 DFT measurements shall be taken to prove that the coating has been applied to the thickness as specified.
 Visual inspection for steel surface condition, surface preparation and verification of conformance to other requirements in table 1, and the agreed specification to be performed.
 2 The surface temperature, the relative humidity and the dew point shall be measured and recorded before coating starts and regularly during the coating process.
 3 Inspection to be performed of the steps in the coating application process mentioned in table 1.